 The God I worship, whose title I will capitalize, is more enigmatic: this God shines through every experience that leaves me with my jaw hanging open.
 I witness God in the smell of a newborn baby, in the power of an earthquake, in our questions at at the side of an open grave.
 I witness God in acts of selflessness and acts of courage.
 Abraham Joshua Heschel described this notion of God much better than I ever shall when he wrote about “radical amazement.”

-Torah is the process of Jews trying to wrap their minds around the Wonder: it is a dance between the amazed People and the Object of their amazement.
+Torah is the process of Jews reaching toward the Wonder: it is a dance between the amazed People and the Object of their amazement.
 I believe that the best way our ancestors could come up with to relate to Wonder was to personify God, to construct a metaphor that would allow them a way to explore holiness.
 They made a covenant with God, with commandments to make them holy, that is, more in tune with the amazingness of the universe.
-At the same time, our tradition warns against falling in love with mere images.
+Our tradition warns again and again against falling in love with mere images.
+It is fierce about idolatry, in which human beings invest an object with the power or priority of the Great Mystery.

 Heartbreaking evil has been done and continues to be done in the name of someone’s deity.
 I believe firmly that such acts are acts of idolatry: that so-called “god” is indeed “Godzilla.”